javacc/javacc/docs/faq.md

 <br>

-## <a name="footnotes"></a>Footnotes
+## Footnotes

-1. <a name="footnote-1"></a>Another way of looking at it is that JavaCC is of little help in this regard.
-However, if you want to produce trees there are two tools (based on JavaCC) that are less flexible and more helpful - these are JJTree and JTB (see [JJTree and JTB](#jjtree-and-jtb)).
+1. <a id="footnote-1">Another way of looking at it is that JavaCC is of little help in this regard.
+However, if you want to produce trees there are two tools (based on JavaCC) that are less flexible and more helpful - these are JJTree and JTB (see [JJTree and JTB](#jjtree-and-jtb)).</a>

-2. <a name="footnote-2"></a>JavaCC's terminology here is a bit unusual.
-The conventional name for what JavaCC calls a *token type* is *terminal* and the set of all token types is the *alphabet* of the EBNF grammar.
+2. <a id="footnote-2">JavaCC's terminology here is a bit unusual.
+The conventional name for what JavaCC calls a *token type* is *terminal* and the set of all token types is the *alphabet* of the EBNF grammar.</a>

-3. <a name="footnote-3"></a>This idea leaves some open questions.
+3. <a id="footnote-3">This idea leaves some open questions.
 What should the token manager do if the parser would accept either an `A` or a `B`?
-How do we write a parser for a language with reserved words?
+How do we write a parser for a language with reserved words?</a>

-4. <a name="footnote-4"></a>This example is taken from `examples/JJTreeExamples/eg4.jjt`, however it is not correct.
-A better example is `"/*" (~["*"])* "*" (~["*","/"] (~["*"])* "*" | "*")* "/"`.
+4. <a id="footnote-4">This example is taken from `examples/JJTreeExamples/eg4.jjt`, however it is not correct.
+A better example is `"/*" (~["*"])* "*" (~["*","/"] (~["*"])* "*" | "*")* "/"`.</a>

-5. <a name="footnote-5"></a>The rule that an `EOF` token is produced at the end of the file applies regardless of the lexical state.
+5. <a id="footnote-5">The rule that an `EOF` token is produced at the end of the file applies regardless of the lexical state.</a>

-6. <a name="footnote-6"></a>This particular example is well known to be resistant to refactoring the grammar so that a lookahead of `1` will suffice.
+6. <a id="footnote-6">This particular example is well known to be resistant to refactoring the grammar so that a lookahead of `1` will suffice.
 It is possible to remove the ambiguity.
 You can write a `LR(1)` grammar that solves the problem, but it is an ugly grammar, and in any case unsuitable for JavaCC.
-You cannot write an `LL(1)` grammar to solve the problem.
+You cannot write an `LL(1)` grammar to solve the problem.</a>

-7. <a name="footnote-7"></a>And provided that regular expression applies in the `DEFAULT` lexical state.
+7. <a id="footnote-7">And provided that regular expression applies in the `DEFAULT` lexical state.</a>

-8. <a name="footnote-8"></a>There are still a few reasons to use a regular expression production.
+8. <a id="footnote-8">There are still a few reasons to use a regular expression production.
 One is if you are using lexical states other than `DEFAULT`.
 Another is if you want to ignore the case of a word.
-Also, some people just like to have an alphabetical list of their keywords somewhere.
+Also, some people just like to have an alphabetical list of their keywords somewhere.</a>

-9. <a name="footnote-9"></a>This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616](https://www.ietf.org/rfc/rfc2616.txt) of the IETF by R. Fielding, et. al.
+9. <a id="footnote-9">This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616](https://www.ietf.org/rfc/rfc2616.txt) of the IETF by R. Fielding, et. al.</a>

-10. <a name="footnote-10"></a>We are assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.
+10. <a id="footnote-10">We are assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.</a>

 <br>

-## <a name="acknowledgments"></a>Acknowledgments
+## Acknowledgments

 This FAQ is copyright (c) [Theodore S. Norvell](mailto:theo@mun.ca).
 Thanks to Ken Beesley, Leonardo Bueno, Paul Cager, Tom Copeland, Tom Davies, Brian Goetz, Roedy Green, John Kristian, Tony LaPaso, Eric Nickell, Andreas Papasalouros, Phil Robare, Alan Rooks, David Rosenstrauch, Sriram Sankar, Sreeni Viswanadha, and Michael Welle for suggestions and clarifications.